 Junior members are not allowed to use power carts unless they have a valid driver’s license.

 Members who wish to use a cart to go to the practice range are welcome to do so for free.
-Members who decide to play some holes on the way to the practice range or back from it will be invoiced for cart usage for a minimum of 9 holes.

 When reasonably appropriate, some players may be given authorization to use a red flag by authorized person in the pro shop.
 Those players authorized to use a red flag are given special privileges allowing them closer access to greens.
 However, it is absolutely forbidden to circulate between the greens and the sand traps.
 Any abuse of this privilege will result in severe reprimand.